Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Last cited in one of our poison control episodes last year.

 The 2023 report, it comes out at the end of the year.
+So this came out at the end of 2024.

 Okay, but it's from 2023 data.

-There were 25 case mentions and 22 single exposures of strychnine poisoning that were reported to the National Poison Data System.
+There were 25 case mentions and 22 single exposures. of strychnine poisoning that were reported to the National Poison Data System.

-They split it into strychnine that's non-rodenticide and then rodenticide exposure specifically.
+That was for, so it's interesting, they split it into strychnine that's non-rodenticide and then rodenticide exposure specifically.
+Okay.

 So 25 case mentions, 22 single exposures of non-rodenticide strychnine poisoning.
+Okay.

 Nine of those ended up treated in a healthcare facility, which means that the rest of them weren't.

 So whether they were a small enough, you know, exposure that, or just a suspected exposure, but they ended up not needing to go to a hospital or anything, which is good.
+No deaths reported.

+Great.
 And then when it comes to rodenticide, this is where we see the majority.

 So 44 case mentions of strychnine containing rodenticide exposure with 31 single exposures.